 Ras Al Jinz Turtle Reserve was established in 1996 as a major eco-tourism project to protect turtle breeding and educate tourists about the breeding patterns and exploitation of turtles.
-The large visitor center is well equipped and provides the ideal base for educational programs run by the knowledgeable and enthusiastic resident team.
+The large visitor centre is well equipped and provides the ideal base for educational programmes run by the knowledgeable and enthusiastic resident team.

 Visitors can go down to the beach with a guide in the evening and in the morning at sunrise.
 The evening is the best time to see huge mother turtles laying their eggs in the sand, and sunrise is the best time to see hatchlings making their first dash for the water, although you can see both at either time.

 Whilst July is actually peak laying season, and September and November are traditionally the best times to see both hatching and laying, at least one turtle does land on the beach every night of the year.
 Guides will go to the beach to try and spot any turtles laying in advance of bringing the groups down in order for visitors to make the most of the experience.

 Accommodation is of a very good standard in the form of luxury eco-tents with air con, en-suite bathrooms and comfortable beds.
 These are set well back from the beach area to avoid light pollution which can interfere with the turtles navigation.
 The main building also offers simple but comfortable rooms, although we think it's more exciting to stay in one of the tents.